shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 Prerequisites:

-- You must have the Owner role for the group that the enterprise user belongs to.
+- You must have the Owner role in the group that the enterprise user belongs to.

 Disabling the personal access tokens of a group's [enterprise users](../enterprise_user/index.md):